 - Request the transfer of your personal data to you or to a third party (commonly known as a “data subject data portability request”).
 We will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
 Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.

 - Withdraw consent at any timewhere we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent

-In order to be able to handle your request quickly and correctly, we ask that you be as specific as possible when addressing your request.
+In this form we kindly ask you to be as specific as possible when addressing your request.
 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we reserve the right to refuse your requests or to charge a reasonable administrative fee of 60 euros excl.
 VAT per request, if your requests are clearly unfounded, repetitive or excessive (in particular because of their repetitive nature).
 Alternatively, we may refuse to comply with your request in these circumstances.

 You may address questions or complaints about the way in which we process your personal data to: